 True.
 I would never advise any of my clients to avoid technical terms completely.
 Doing that will work against you in keyword optimization and ATS readability.

 Think of it this way.
 In your day-to-day, depending on your background and who you work with, you are likely used to talking shop with fellow researchers, scientists, and engineers.
-While working in the specialty chemicals industry, I had technical conversations with various people in different technical roles.
+While working in the specialty chemicals industry, I had technical conversations with people in different technical roles.

 Now, imagine you have to explain these concepts to a layperson, in this case, a frontline recruiter or HR professional.
 You need to take a different communication approach and provide a frame of reference that focuses on how you used your technical skills and knowledge to help the company achieve its business goals.